Goodbye Cruel World (Elvis Costello album): Packaging

-The album's title was taken from an obscure 1960s single written by James Darlin.
+The album's title came from a little-known 1960s single written by James Darlin.
 According to Costello, it was intended as black humour.
-The photos for the album sleeve were shot by Brian Griffin, who took the inner shots for Armed Forces, in Montpellier before the recording sessions began.
+Brian Griffin, who took the inner shots for Armed Forces (1979), shot photos for the Goodbye Cruel World album sleeve in Montpellier before the recording sessions began.
 The cover artwork is adorned by two trees on top of a cliffside, where Costello and the band—two in white and two in black—reside against a bright blue sky.
 Hinton says that Nieve looks like a fencer while Costello appears ready for a fist fight.
 Analysing the slightly oft-centred photograph, Hinton believes it has "an unsettling background of pure sky, as if the whole hillock is ascending to heaven.
 Perhaps all four are dead, and on their way to the afterworld."
 Gouldstone calls the sleeve "playfully enigmatic", encouraging listeners to explore the music inside.

-On the back cover, the musicians melt into the background: Pete Thomas appears in a "spectral form"; Bruce Thomas is seen from the back covered by a grid of red and blue lines; Costello lacks his glasses; Nieve is represented by a fencer's visor against a flowery backdrop.
+On the back cover, the musicians melt into the background: Pete Thomas appears in a supernatural-like state; Bruce Thomas is seen from the back covered by a grid of red and blue lines; Costello lacks his glasses; Nieve is represented by a fencer's visor against a flowery backdrop.
 On the inner sleeve, Costello's self-portrait fragments into jigsaw pieces, half of which have flown away.